blakewon/mb2elo/README.md

 # MB2 ELO SYSTEM

 This script is an implementation of an elo system for the popular mod Movie Battles 2.
-It works by reading the server log file, processing the lines, and outputting the results by socketing into said server.
+It works by reading the stdout of the start.sh file, processing the lines, and outputting the results by socketing into said server.

 ## Installing